orionfollett/learn-code/README.md

 Python is very similar to many other programming languages, so once you have mastered Python, it won't be too hard to switch to most other languages.

+##Terminal
+The terminal, command line, or powershell, are all essentially the same thing.

+On Windows, type "cmd" into your windows search bar, this will pull up the windows command line.

+The terminal lets you interact directly with your operating system by typing commands, instead of clicking a GUI (graphical user interface) on your screen.

 ## Git
 To share lessons with you, we will use a tool called "git".
 Git has many functions but one of them is that it makes it easy to share code over the internet.
 It's like a more powerful but more complicated Google Drive.